dbertella/hector/src/content/index.md

 ---

-“Did you just play a trick on me?" says Fox.
+"Did you just play a trick on me?" says Fox.
-“Where is the mouse, I want to know!"
+"Where is the mouse, I want to know!"
-“I’m sorry", Hector answers the Fox
+"I’m sorry", Hector answers the Fox
-“I ate it all, you’re too slow!"
+"I ate it all, you’re too slow!"
 ![page 20](../images/page20.png)

 ---